 With Statusbrew’s permission-based access, securely collaborate with your teammates for your LinkedIn marketing tasks & build efficient & secure team workflows.

-Sync all your comments from LinkedIn profiles in one unified inbox with Statusbrew to engage & streamline the conversation management process to enrich the engagement rate.
+Sync all your comments from LinkedIn profiles & pages in one unified inbox with Statusbrew Engage & streamline the conversation management process to enrich the engagement rate.

 Book your demo today to explore Statusbrew’s all-round social media management suite.